abbylewis/GENX_CH4cast/README.md

 Forecasts of CH4 flux from GENX experiment at GCReW.

-## Models currently set up:

--   auto.arima
--   ets
--   met.lm.step
--   prophet

-## TO DO:

-1. Figure out other models to add

 ## To add new models

 1. Copy an existing model folder (I suggest `ARIMA` for a time series model or `temp_lm` for a model with meteorology)